Chungus1310/chuns-nailpolish-finder/README.md

 ## 📝 Notes

-- The scraper respects Amazon's terms of service
+- The scrapers respect marketplace terms of service
 - Color names are approximate
-- Product availability may vary
+- Product availability may vary by region
 - Requires active internet connection
+- Yandex Market results are translated from Russian

 ## 🎉 Credits